Consti26/Multi-series-predictions/README.md

-# streamlite-project-sncf
-Streamlit code to present the SNCF project
+# SNCF project

+This github is organized as follow:
+- Code
+- Report
+- Streamlit